All Episodes

 They have to.

-Anyway, Baker believed Hillary Clinton's mishandling of highly classified information was appalling and alarming, and yeah, it's a felony also.
+Anyway, Baker believed Hillary Clinton's mishandling of highly classified information was appalling and alarming.

-Violation of the espionage act.
+Violation of the Espionage Act.

-Which goes to my point is that they rigged the investigation, which is why they wrote an exoneration before they ever had an interrogation or investigation.
+And Baker apparently held on to that belief until shortly before his former boss, Comey, made the public announcement not to charge Clinton, which goes to my point, is that they rigged the investigation, which is why they wrote an exoneration before they ever had an interrogation or investigation.

 Under questioning from John Ratcliffe, the congressman from Texas, Baker spoke extensively about the back and forth arguments.